shipuicom/core/README.md

 ## Todos for v1 beta

-- [ ] Streamline the css attributes vs directives
+- [x] Streamline the css attributes vs directives
+- [x] Remove all the spk- prefixes inside components
+- [x] Make default content projection on spk-select be options
+- [x] Minimize attributes to carry less naming complexity
 - [ ] Streamline general color variables
 - [ ] Move tooltips from style to a directive
 - [ ] Create a datepicker input component